Knowledge & experience for all your equine health needs

 Horses | Ponies | Donkeys

-VetsOne offers a range of services for both racing and pleasure horse clients.
-Our vets are happy to travel on farm or our purpose built equine unit is a part of our Animal Health Centre, and offers all-weather modern facilities for examination and treatment of horses.
-We have invested in modern equipment that allows for many diagnostic tests to be performed in-house, including; CR radiography, endoscopy and full in-house laboratory testing.
-Team this up with the years of experience we offer, and it is easy to see that VetsOne is a great place to bring your horse when it needs attention.
+VetsOne offers a range of services for both sporting and pleasure horse clients.
+Our vets are happy to travel to you, or you can bring your animals in to our purpose built equine unit which offers modern all-weather facilities for examination and treatment of horses.
+We have invested in modern equipment that allows for many diagnostic tests to be performed in-house, including; DR radiography, endoscopy and full in-house laboratory testing.
+Team this up with the years of experience we offer, and it is easy to see why VetsOne is a great place to bring your horse when it needs attention.

 Home Visits & Emergencies